raspberrypi/documentation/configuration/raspi-config.md

 ## Menu Options

-The menu items explained
+The menu items explained.

 ### Expand Filesystem

 In the case that you installed Raspbian using NOOBS, there's nothing to be done here as the filesystem was expanded automatically during installation.
-However, if you wrote the image to SD card yourself then a portion of the card will be unused (anything over 3 gigabytes in fact).
+However, if you wrote the image to SD card yourself, then a portion of the card will be unused (anything over three gigabytes).
 Choosing this option will expand your installation to fill the rest of the SD card, giving you more space to use for files.
-You need to reboot the Raspberry Pi to make this available.
-Note there is no confirmation - selecting the option begins the partition expansion immediately.
+You will need to reboot the Raspberry Pi to make this available.
+Note there is no confirmation; selecting the option begins the partition expansion immediately.

 ### Change User Password